"Take a music bath once or twice a week for a few seasons. You will find it is to the soul what a water bath is to the

 Our vision is to broaden the musical world of our students and to inspire and encourage them to participate, create and perform.
 We aim to develop commitment, curiosity and collaboration within a practical and positive environment.

-Instrumental lessons are available on voice, drum kit, brass instruments, string instruments, woodwind instruments, piano and guitar.
+Instrumental lessons are available for voice, drum kit, brass instruments, string instruments, woodwind instruments, piano and guitar.
 All lessons occur during school time and are provided weekly on a rota system.
 To apply for instrumental or vocal lessons, please go to the Hertfordshire Music Service website: http://www.hertsmusicservice.org.uk/

 Key Stage 3